Branded school uniform is optional and is available to purchase at:

-Brigade which is an on-line company that can supply direct to your home address via www.brigade.uk.com.
-Please click the following link to go straight to our school uniform page: http://www.brigade.uk.com/direct
+Brigade which is an online company that can supply direct to your home address via www.brigade.uk.com.
+Please click the following link to go straight to our school uniform page: http://www.brigade.uk.com

-If your child is entitled to Pupil Premium please contact the school office as you will be entitled to a school uniform allowance.
-This voucher can only be used at The Sewing Shop.
+If your child is entitled to Pupil Premium, please contact the school office as you will be entitled to an allowance towards uniform.

 At Cecil Road Primary School, we believe that our uniform:

 - Promotes a sense of pride in the school;

 - Supports a feeling of community and belonging;

 - Is practical and smart;

 - Is not distracting in class (as fashion clothes might be);